Where Did the Kinds Walk?

 The Clock Starts — But the Climate Doesn't Stop

-The Sunda–Sahul corridor closes gradually between approximately year 1,000 and year 1,500.
-Rising sea levels — as the system settles toward modern equilibrium — progressively narrow the land bridge, first severing the shallow connections and eventually submerging the Sunda Shelf entirely.
-Tasmania separates from the mainland via Bass Strait around the same period.
+The Sunda–Sahul corridor closes gradually.
+The closing is driven by the slower return of water and sediment to the deepened basins (the mechanistic subject of the companion Deposition series up next).
+As it closes, rising relative sea level progressively narrows the land bridge, first severing the shallow connections and eventually submerging the Sunda Shelf entirely.
+Tasmania separates from the mainland via Bass Strait in the same gradual process.

-At closure, Australia's founding fauna has been in place for roughly 800–1,200 years.
-The kinds that arrived through the tropical corridor have already spread across the continent, from the wet tropical north to the arid interior to the cool temperate south.
+By the time the corridor closes, Australia's founding fauna has been in place for centuries — long enough that the kinds that arrived through the tropical corridor have already spread across the continent, from the wet tropical north to the arid interior to the cool temperate south.
 They carry reduced but still substantial genomic diversity — reduced by the serial founder effects of the wave front, but sufficient for continued diversification under the new selection pressures of an isolated continent.

 But isolation does not mean stasis.
 The climate continues to settle for another 4,000 years.
 The ocean cools.
 Precipitation drops.
 The Australian interior — lush and productive during the early post-catastrophe centuries — progressively dries toward the arid conditions we observe today.
 Each phase of the settling climate applies different selection pressure to the isolated fauna:

-• Years 1,000–1,500 (bridges closing): Still wetter than modern.
-Marsupial expressions are being fixed but the interior is productive enough to support large-bodied forms.
+• Years 1,000–1,500 (still wetter than modern; corridor closing): The climate is recovering but has not yet reached modern aridity.
+The corridor closes somewhere in or after this window — the model does not fix the date.
+Marsupial expressions are being fixed, but the interior is still productive enough to support large-bodied forms.
 Diversification is rapid into empty niches.

 • Years 1,500–3,000 (major drying): Interior aridifies dramatically.
 Boom-bust rainfall intensifies.
 Selection favors metabolic efficiency — embryonic diapause, water conservation, burrowing, low-cost reproduction.
 Large-bodied megafaunal expressions are progressively selected against.